phonggngx7515/AI_ADVENTURES_COURSE/README.md

-# Project for predicting the possibility of CHD
+# Project for predicting the possibility of CHD by INNOV8 team